 Aleph preserves the folder structure and hierarchy of uploaded documents, and allows you to create additional folders once files are uploaded into the system.
 This allows you to keep your files organized as the size of an investigation grows.

-To upload a set of documents, you must first have a Personal dataset into which to import them.
-Once you have a personal dataset ready to go, then proceed with the following:
+To upload a set of documents, you must first have an investigation into which to import them.
+Once you have an investigation ready to go, then proceed with the following:

-From the homepage of your personal dataset, click the Documents tab.
+From the homepage of your investigation, click the Documents button in the sidebar.